 We pay annual incentive awards in the form of annual cash bonuses to reward our named executive officers for achieving key corporate financial and operational objectives and individual goals.
-The annual cash bonuses paid to our CEO and President for 2019 were determined pursuant to our annual cash bonus program.
-Under this program, the Committee established specific threshold, target and maximum cash bonus amounts that each executive officer could earn for 2019 and established specific performance criteria that were to be used in a formulaic manner to determine 100% of each of these executives' cash bonuses.
-For 2019, each of Messrs.
-Holliday and Mathias were eligible to earn the following percentages of his base salary (with linear interpolation used to determine the percentage earned for performance that falls between threshold, target and/or maximum):
+A portion of the annual cash bonuses paid to our CEO and President for 2020 were determined pursuant to our formulaic annual cash bonus program.
+Under this program, the Committee established specific threshold, target and maximum cash bonus amounts that each executive officer could earn for 2020 and established specific performance criteria that were to be used in a formulaic manner to determine 100% of each of these executives' cash bonuses.